Jul 16, 2026

 Here's the best way to find a loan that's right for your situation:

-You can pre-qualify for a personal loan for moving without impacting your credit score.
+You can prequalify for a personal loan to move without affecting your credit score.
 Doing so allows you to compare offers from several lenders.
-You’ll want to compare the loan amount, annual percentage rate (APR), monthly payment, and repayment period.
+You’ll want to compare the loan amount, APR, monthly payment and repayment period.

-Before pre-qualifying, check your credit report to find your credit score.
+Before prequalifying, check your credit reports and credit scores.
 A score of 670 or above on the FICO scale can get you better loan terms, including a lower interest rate.
-Improving your credit score can take time, but is worth it for better terms.
+Improving your credit score can take time, but is worth it for better loan terms.

 MoneyLion offers a free and convenient way to find offers from our trusted partners to help you improve your credit — such as credit monitoring, credit report disputes, and getting credit by paying bills.

 Once you’ve determined which loan will work best for you, gather the information the lender will need to fund your loan.
 This includes your personal details, Social Security number, proof of address, W-2s and pay stubs.
-Having your documentation in order will facilitate the application process and get you funded faster.
+Having your documentation in order will streamline the application process and help you get funded faster.

 Applying for a personal loan is pretty straightforward — just give your lender of choice the documentation you gathered when preparing to fill out your loan application.
 Your lender will check your credit score, payment history, annual income and debt-to-income ratio and decide whether to approve your request.